COSC3020/theoretical-sorting-swilso59-1/README.md

 - To determine if the algorithm operates in linear time.
 - I would use a set of test cases to check if the algorithm's runtime scales proportionally with an increasing input size.
 - These inputs would be arrays of various input types.
-- Some of the case types I would use would be an already sorted array, reverse sorted array, a randomly generated array, array with duplicate values, and an empty array.
+- Some of the case types I would use would be an already sorted array, reverse sorted array, randomly generated array, array with duplicate values, and an empty array.
 - Each of these input types would be tested with different sizes to observe the runtime scaling as the input sizes increase.
 - This would allow us to see if the runtime acts in a manner greater than $O(n)$.
+- I would expect that the initial time complexity is incorrect.
+- If $O(n)$ is correct I would expect the time to run the sorting algorithm to double if the input size is doubled regardless of the input type.
+- Being skeptical that the analysis is correct I would expect to see that the runtime follows a larger growth rate when compared against the growth of the increasing input sizes.

 Argument:
 - Since our sorting algorithm is based on comparisons.